 - laparoscopy: outpatient procedure where a doctor inserts a flexible instrument through an incision in your abdomen and takes pictures of your pelvic organs

 Your doctor will likely have you take antibiotics to treat PID.
-Because your doctor may not know the type of bacteria that caused your infection, he or she may give you two different types of antibiotics to treat a variety of bacteria.
+Because your doctor may not know the type of bacteria that caused your infection, they may give you two different types of antibiotics to treat a variety of bacteria.

 Within a few days of starting treatment, your symptoms may improve or go away.
-However, you should finish your medication.
+However, you should finish your medication, even if you are feeling better.
 Stopping your medication early may cause the infection to return.

 Pelvic inflammatory disease may require surgery.
-This is rare and only necessary if an abscess in your pelvis ruptures (breaks) or your doctor suspects that an abscess will rupture.
+This is rare and only necessary if an abscess in your pelvis ruptures or your doctor suspects that an abscess will rupture.
+It can also be necessary if the infection does not respond to treatment.

 The bacteria that cause PID can spread through sexual contact.
 If you are sexually active, your partner should also get treated for PID.
 Men may be silent carriers of bacteria that cause pelvic inflammatory disease.
-If your partner is not treated, your infection can recur.
+Your infection can recur if your partner doesn’t receive treatment.
+You may be asked to abstain from sexual intercourse until the infection has been resolved.

 You can lower your risk of PID by: